Is your website outdated with declining metrics? Is your newly redesigned website losing traffic and needs fixed fast?

 Minimally Viable Product (MVP) is a development technique in which a new product or website is developed with sufficient features to satisfy early adopters.
 The final, complete set of features is only designed and developed after considering feedback from the minimally viable product’s initial users. (source)

 Whether you’re looking to improve the onsite experience on an older website or need to quickly improve the performance after a redesign, there are many advantages of iterative development using an MVP approach.
 Here are a few of my favorites that stress the importance of MVP.

 Starting with an MPV approach to your website forces you to clearly define the role your website plays in the customer journey and the value your company provides.
 This is especially important for an outdated site that’s not meeting user expectations.
 An MVP website built with this vision in mind allows you to quickly and cost-efficiently validate your positioning, messaging and online experience to ensure they’re relevant to your target audience.

 An MVP website doesn’t require a lot of pages, deep design or significant coding.
 So don’t over invest in onsite functionality, API integrations and third-party enabled features.
 These extras can wait until you have tested and proved that the value proposition and onsite experience resonate with your ideal customers and drive them through the sales funnel.

 3. Less Revisions

-Applying MVP principles to any website, outdated or newly redesigned, can improve its overall performance.
+Applying an MVP approach to any website, outdated or newly redesigned, can improve its overall performance.
 You’ll see increased traffic, higher engagement and improved conversion rates.
 Check out Quick & Affordable Validation of a New Product Concept to see how an MVP website approach was used to successfully validate a new outdoor game.

 Tessa combines her marketing and software product management experience with agile principles to execute Tenlo’s rapid marketing testing, which focuses on identifying and forecasting clients' most effective experiences and sales channels for scaling successful products or launching innovation.